Terms and conditions

 - Graduated from Imperial College London in the last 15 years.

-- Has demonstrated determination and motivation whilst striving for excellence.
+- Has demonstrated determination and motivation whilst leading and striving for excellence.

 - Can demonstrate the tangible impact of their work.